 TLMC Learning Assistant

-In the TLMC lab, TLMC Learning Assistants assist students, staff, and faculty on a walk-in or by-appointment basis with technology-related course work and projects, including multimedia projects.
-They also assist with developing tutorials and other documentation as needed.
-Learning Assistants also have the opportunity to teach technology workshops.
+The TLMC Learning Assistant would assist students, staff, and faculty on a walk-in or by-appointment basis with technology-related course work and projects, including multimedia projects.
+A Learning Assistant would help with developing tutorials and other documentation as needed.
+He/she would also have the opportunity to teach technology workshops.

-TLMC student learning assistants come from diverse academic fields and possess a wide range of computer skills.
-Although all learning assistants can assist students in general computing areas, each student employee has specific areas of expertise, which are posted on the TLMC Web site and in the lab.
-TLMC learning assistants are not equipped to handle hardware repairs or troubleshoot cluster computers/printers and do not support some department-specific specialized software.
+TLMC Learning Assistants come from diverse academic fields and possess a wide range of computer skills.
+Although all learning assistants can assist students in general computing areas, each student employee has specific areas of expertise, which are posted on the TLMC website.
+TLMC Learning Assistants are not equipped to handle hardware repairs or troubleshoot cluster computers/printers and do not support department-specific specialized software.

 - Provide NDSU students with one-on-one and small group assistance with technology-related course work and class projects on a walk-in or by-appointment basis.